“The extent to which the college meets the needs and interest of learners and employers is Outstanding.” Ofsted

 We welcome your support at annual events.
 It is important to network with local employers to develop new links and provide ample opportunities for the next generation.
 We host a yearly ‘Networking Evening’ and a ‘Progression Evening’ to which our ‘Partners in Business’ are invited.
 We would greatly appreciate your support at our forthcoming events.
 To view our calendar, please click here.

 If you are interested in being a ‘Partner in Business’ please contact our Careers Advisor and Employability Officer, on 01253 394911 or email to discuss how you can get involved.
-You can also contact our Employer Liaison Officer, Natalie Dobson on 01253 307094 or email firstname.lastname@example.org.
+You can also contact our Employer Liaison Officer, Claire Pinder on 01253 307094 (EXT 750) or email email@example.com

 You will be asked to complete a basic application form and a DBS Check (a legal requirement for working with young people).